 - However, the tax return cannot be e-filed, nor a copy provided to the taxpayer(s) until:

 - Both signatures are secured on the tax return or on Form 8879, IRS e-file Signature Authorization, or

 - The spouse has an original copy of a signed and notarized Power of Attorney

 Out-of-Scope: Ineligible Income/Expenses

 TAP can NOT prepare or amend returns for clients in the following situations:

 - Clients with income from rental property

 - Clients who receive Form 1099-A (Acquisition or Abandonment of Secured Property)

-- Clients who receive Form 1099-C (Cancellation of Debt) for discharged debt other than credit card (Box 4), and/or that shows interest (Box 3), and/or that have Code A (Box 6) showing that the client was insolvent at the time the debt was cancelled
+- Clients who receive Form 1099-C (Cancellation of Debt) for discharged debt other than credit card (Box 4), and/or that shows interest (Box 3), and/or that has Code A (Box 6) showing that the client was insolvent at the time the debt was cancelled

-- Clients who lived or earned income outside of Illinois
+- Clients who lived or earned income outside of the state of Illinois

 If you own your own business, TAP cannot prepare your return if you: